-It is in the shared interest of all Member States to harness the full potential of education and culture as drivers for job creation, economic growth and social fairness as well as a means to experience European identity in all its diversity.
+It is in the shared interest of all EU Member States to harness the full potential of education and culture as drivers for job creation, economic growth and improved social cohesion, as well as a means to experience European identity in all its diversity.

-- spending time abroad to study and learn should be the standard;
+- spending time abroad to study and learn should become the norm

-- school and higher education diplomas should be recognised across the EU;
+- school and higher education qualifications should be recognised across the EU

-- knowing two languages in addition to one’s mother tongue should become the norm;
+- knowing two languages in addition to one’s mother tongue should be standard

-- everyone should be able to access high quality education, irrespective of their socio-economic background; and
+- everyone should be able to access high-quality education, irrespective of their socio-economic background

-- people should have a strong sense of their identity as Europeans, of Europe’s cultural heritage and its diversity.
+- people should have a strong sense of their identity as a European, of Europe’s cultural heritage and its diversity

-How is the Commission working to deliver a European Education Area?
+How is the EU working to deliver a European Education Area?

-In January 2018, the Commission presented a first package of measures, addressing:
+The Commission has presented a first package of measures addressing:

-In its Communication on Building a stronger Europe: the role of youth, education and culture policies, the Commission highlights the important role played by education, youth and culture in building the future of Europe.
-It sets out how it is delivering on the invitations set out by European leaders in the December 2017 European Council Conclusions.
-It describes its vision of building a European Education Area on a combination of:
+In its Communication on Building a stronger Europe: the role of youth, education and culture policies, the Commission has proposed a second package of initiatives highlighting the key role played by education, youth and culture in building the future of Europe.
+It sets out how the Commission is delivering on the call for action by European leaders in the December 2017 European Council Conclusions.

-- support for Member State reforms through the European Semester; and
+- support for Member State reforms through the European Semester

 - better targeted use of European funds